gchumillas/schema-fixer/README.md

   return ok(Math.floor(value))
 })

-// note that you can pass "scalar" values to the fix function const data = fix('105.48', ['number', floor()]) console.log(data) // outputs 105
+// Note that you can pass "scalar" values to the fix function. const data = fix('105.48', ['number', floor()]) console.log(data) // outputs 105
 ```